dtch1997/disentangle-gen/README.md

 python3 -m weak_disentangle.main
 ```

+### Getting Started

+1. Clone this repository.
+2. Pip install all dependencies.
+3. Go to https://github.com/google-research/disentanglement_lib and follow the instructions to download datasets.
+4. Move all relevant datasets to the root directory.
+5. Look at `examples/example_load_data.py` for how to load data.

 ### Changing the Configuration

 The codebase uses gin-config to specify the model being run.
 A full default specification is provided in `weak_disentangle/configs/gan.gin`.
 Below, we explain the behavior of the important configuration parameters: